Infant Abduction Prevention in Hospitals

 Q: What is mother-baby matching and why does it matter?

-Mother-baby matching is an automated verification process that uses paired RTLS tags to confirm that the correct newborn is with the correct mother.
-The system links the infant’s tag with a wearable assigned to the mother and alerts staff if the wrong infant is brought into a room or if a mismatch occurs during a transfer.
+Mother-baby matching is an automated verification process that uses paired RTLS tags to confirm the correct newborn is with the correct mother.
+The system links the infant’s tag with a wearable assigned to the mother and alerts staff if the wrong infant enters a room or if a mismatch occurs during a transfer.
 It matters because infant misidentification — while less dramatic than abduction — is a genuine and preventable clinical risk, particularly during high-census periods, night shifts, and handovers when visual verification is most likely to be rushed or incomplete.

 Q: Is the wearable tag safe for newborns?